lenienguyen/fast-react-pizza/README.md

 - Pizza menu and order submission are handled through API calls (GET for menu, POST for new orders)
 - Each order receives a unique ID to allow users to retrieve their order at any time
 - Orders include user data + selected pizzas + optional priority flag

-## 💡 Why this project?

-This project is part of my personal journey moving from Vue.js to React.
-I wanted to build something non-trivial to showcase:

-- My understanding of the React ecosystem
-- My ability to use modern tools like **Redux**, **Tailwind**, and **React Router 6.4+**
-- My skill in creating performant, structured, and scalable frontend applications